scala/scala-lang/blog/_posts/2017-05-30-tribulations-canbuildfrom.md

 ~~~

 `breakOut` selects a `CanBuildFrom` instance irrespective of the initial collection type.
-In our case the `Map[Int, Int]` type annotation fixes the target type of the builder
-to implicitly look for.
+This requires the target type to be known, in this case via an explicit type ascription.

 In the new design we have no direct equivalent of `breakOut`.
 The solution of the
 above example consists in using a `View` to avoid the construction of an